 - liaises and exchanges information with the Commissioner for Human Rights so as to optimise the effectiveness of action taken respectively by the DG and the Commissioner;

-- maintains and develops contacts with national authorities and specialised agencies (e.g. Government Agents' offices) in member and observer states in the fields of human rights and the rule of law;
+- maintains and develops contacts with national authorities and specialised agencies (e.g. the Human Rights national Institutions and the Government Agents' offices before the European Court of Human Rights) in member and observer states in the field of human rights and the rule of law;

 - disseminates information on Council of Europe standards, achievements and activities in the DG's fields of competence;

 - maintains and develops legal relations and establishes appropriate working contacts with the European Union through the implementation of the Memorandum of Understanding between the two organisations;